iamismaill/UNet/README.md

-As a graduate student pursuing a Master's degree in Computer Science and conducting research on Deep Learning for Satellite Image Analysis under the guidance of Professor Ha-Myung Park in DMLab, I have delved into the field of U-Net models and their application in image segmentation.
+As a graduate student pursuing a Master's degree in Computer Science and conducting research on Deep Learning for Satellite Image Analysis under the guidance of Professor [Ha-Myung Park](http://hmpark.me ) in [DMLab](https://kmudmlab.github.io/people) DMLab, I have delved into the field of U-Net models and their application in image segmentation.

 In order to share my research findings with others, I have compiled a list of papers that I have studied which are related to U-Net and its variants.
 U-Net is a powerful deep learning architecture that has been a major breakthrough in the field of medical image segmentation since its introduction in 2015.
 Since then, many researchers have expanded upon the U-Net model to improve its semantic segmentation performance.